anupanandsingh/anupanand/README.md

 A High contrast, text oriented, performant and Javascript-free theme for Hugo.

+## Site Structure

+The active Hugo site is located in the `Spock/` directory.
+All content, configuration, and layouts are maintained there.
+The GitHub Actions workflow automatically builds and deploys from this directory.

 ## Features
 * Loads in a single request (with web-fonts disabled).
 * 100 / 100 on Google Page Speed test (100 / 100 on mobile with web-fonts disabled).